 Workforce Criteria: Who are the service providers implementing this program?
-Program Role Program Staff Maximum Number N/A of Cases KITS Related Job Title or Role Service Provider Minimum Education High School diploma or Level GED Required Certifications and/or All Partnership staff invo • Training referrals to BabyNet and development of initial Individualized Family Service Plans and, for children three to five years of age, Individual Education Plans shall: Successfully participate in training in use of developmental screening tool(s) through either South Carolina First Steps, the Team for Early Childhood Solutions (TECS) at the USC School of Medicine, or other qualified personnel.
+Program Role Program Staff Maximum Number N/A of Cases KITS Related Job Title or Role Service Provider Minimum Education Associates or two-year Level degree Required Certifications and/or All Partnership staff invo Training referrals to BabyNet and development of initial Individualized Family Service Plans and, for children three to five years of age, Individual Education Plans shall: Possess the minimum qualifications of an Associates Degree and 3 years experience (course work contributions i.e. psychology, sociology, data management, etc.).
+Successfully participate in training in use of developmental screening tool(s) through either South Carolina First Steps, the Team for Early Childhood Solutions (TECS) at the USC School of Medicine, or othe r qualified personnel.

 Successfully complete "BabyNet Basics", the online training course offered by TECS 2.0 of the University of South Carolina's Team for Early Childhood Solutions.
-Work cooperatively with local System Point of Entry (SPOE) offices, including attending regional coordination team meetings when available.
-When possible, attend regional BabyNet Coordination Team/Local Early / Intervention system (l LEIS) meetings.
+Work cooperatively with local SPOE offices, including attending regional coordination team meetings when available.
+When possible, attend regional BabyNet Coordination Team/Local Early Intervention system (LEIS) meetings.

-Screening and Assessment Criteria: How are program participants screened and/or assessed?
-Screening 1: Ages and Stages Questionnaire Third Edition (ASQ-3) or other developmental screener Screener Criteria 1 Any child ages birth to 5 years with suspected delays in development will be screened using an age-appropriate developmental screening tool (e.g. Ages & Stages III, Ages and Stages SE-2, Parent Evaluation of Developmental Status, Battelle Developmental Inventory-2 Screener).
+Screening and Assessment Criteria How are program participants screened and/or assessed? ionnaire Third Edition (ASQ-3) or other developmental screener Screener Criteria 1 Any child ages birth to 5 years with suspected delays in development will be screened using an age-appropriate developmental screening tool (e.g. Ages & Stages III, Ages and Stages SE-2, Parent Evaluation of Developmental Status, Battelle Developmental Inventory-2 Screener.
 Screener Criteria 2 If an outside agency has completed a developmental screening for a child, supporting documentation must be requested and saved to the child's file, and enter the scores into the First Steps Data System.
 Note the scores are from an outside source in the First Steps Data System.
 Screener Criteria 3 If a developmental screening indicates a possible developmental delay, the program staff shall collaborate with parents/guardians to seek the consensual provision of these results to: i. child's pediatric care provider ii. either BabyNet (ages 0-3) or the child's zoned school district) for additional diagnostic evaluation.
 Screener Criteria 4 Referrals should be entered in the First Steps Data Collection System within 5 days of developmental screening.
 Partnerships and their staff shall ensure active collaboration with other parenting and family support services in their communities, refer families to these services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
-Screening 2: Modified Checklist for A utism in Children (M-CHAT) M-CHAT Criteria , , , , , , , , , , , , , , , , , , , , Screening 3: Health Screenings Health Screenings Criteria Additional screenings, functional hearing and vison assessments, and/or use of milestone checklists, are encouraged for comprehensive screenings.
+Screening 2: Modified Checklist for A Autism in Children (M-CHAT) M-CHAT Criteria The Modified Checklist for Autism in Toddlers (M-CHAT), a validated autism development screening tool for toddlers between 16 and 30 months of age, is to be administered at 18 and 24 months of age.
+Screening 3: Health Screenings Health Screenings Criteria Additional screenings, functional hearing and vison assessments, and/or use of milestone checklists, are encouraged for comprehensive screenings.
 All assessments administered shall be documented and administered in accordance with assessment instructions.